This card provides 8-bit PCM/ADPCM + FM music (OPL2) + CD/Line + PC-Speaker playback via high quality low-noise audio path.Designed by LABS in Latvia

 ...and of cause high software compatibility with DOS games!

 I followed Sound Blaster 2.0 compatibility for its widest support of DOS games and simple design.
-To make it even simpler I dropped useless sound recording ability and a gameport of the original card, but added CD audio and PC-Speaker inputs, so the card could support any DOS game that produce any sound at all.
+To make it even simpler I dropped useless sound recording ability and a gameport of the original card, but added PC-Speaker input and stereo CD/Line input, so the card could support any DOS game that produce any sound at all.

 It took about a month of intensive work before I was able to hear a legible PCM sound coming from the speakers.
 Despite it was just a heap of breadboards and wires, the excitement of hearing an explosion sound of Duke 3D logo was over the top!